Getty Images/iStockphoto

 Tip

-LLMs are not ready off the shelf to perform the role of a data analytics tool and answer detailed questions about the meanings of data sets accurately and consistently.
-Automated functions require training on the correct data sets to generate the most accurate results.
-Analysts must ensure that outputs are secure, accurate and ethically sound.
-An LLM is certainly an unreliable tool for non-analysts, and even trained analysts should use one cautiously.
+Off-the-shelf LLMs are not ready to perform the role of a data analytics tool.
+They can't accurately or consistently answer detailed questions about the meanings of data sets.
+Automated LLM functions require training on the correct data sets to generate the most accurate results; it's up to analysts to ensure that outputs are secure, accurate and ethically sound.

 How LLMs improve data analysis

-It is possible for LLMs to perform analyses on files of structured numerical data.
+LLMs can analyze structured numerical data.
 They can calculate statistics, look for trends and identify anomalies.
-Data analysts should only use LLMs for this type of data, however, if they limit the tool to look only at data in specific files and confine answers to material within those files.
+But data analysts should only use LLMs for this type of data if they limit the tool to look only at data in specific files and confine answers to material within those files.

 Text analysis